 MetaData (Class: MetaData) contain data (like units, precision-ranges, etc.) about the Values of a Thing or about an Aspect.
 E.g. the indoor temperature could have meta data: "Degrees Celsius".

-A Device (Class: Device) is a Thing (a sub-class of class:Thing) that is able to interact electronically with its environment.
-A Device is designed to accomplish a particular task.
+A Device (Class: Device) is a Thing (a sub-class of class:Thing) that is designed to accomplish a particular task via the Functions the Device performs.
+A Device can be able to interact electronically with its environment via a network.
 A Device contains some logic and is producer and/or consumer of data that are exchanged via its Services with other entities (Devices, Things) in the network.
 A Device interacts through the DataPoints and/or Opertions of its Services.
 In the context of oneM2M a Device is always assumed to be capable of communicating electronically via a network (oneM2M or interworked non-oneM2M network):

-In order to accomplish its task, the device performs one or more functionalities (Object Property: hasFunctionality) (Class: Functionality).
-These functionalities are exposed in the network as Services of the Device.
+In order to accomplish its task, the device performs one or more Functions (Object Property: hasFunction) (Class: Function).
+These Functions are exposed in the network as Services of the Device.

 A Device can be composed of several (sub-) Devices (Object Property: consistsOf) (Class: Device). => consistsOf only Device.